rememberSoftwares/yacana/README.md

 I've used all the necessary tools (Multiplier, Adder, and Substractor) to break down the math expression and get the correct answer!
 ```

 -44 is the correct answer.
 You could throw in maybe one more operation.
-However, in our tests using Llama 3.0 going over 4 operations does not garanty a correct result anymore.
+However, in our tests using Llama 3.0 going over 4 operations does not guarantee a correct result anymore.
 It may be about prompt engineering but we also think that Yacana should continue improving.
 For the moment the LLM tends to contradict itself at some point which sends the final result off.
-In next update Yacana will try to detect errors in reasonning and self correct.
+In the next update, Yacana will try to detect errors in reasoning and self-correct.
 Stay tuned for updates.

 ## IX.
 Chat between two Agents

-One of the best functionnalities available in some other frameworks like CrewAI is to allow Agents to speak with one another.
-Yacana also has this functionnality.
+One of the best functionalities available in some other frameworks like CrewAI is to allow Agents to speak with one another.
+Yacana also has this functionality.
 This allows Agents to brainstorm and come up with solutions by themselves.
-However, where other frameworks propose many ways to schedule interactions, Yacana emphasis on providing developers ways to make them stop talking !
+However, where other frameworks propose many ways to schedule interactions, Yacana emphasizes on providing developers with ways to make them stop talking!

 Making agents speak is not an issue.
 But making them stop is a whole other thing.
-How do you stop a conversation at the exact right moment without monitoring the chat yourself ?
+How do you stop a conversation at the exact right moment without monitoring the chat yourself?
 There are only 2 ways.
-Either use a maximum number of iteration and stop the chat when it is reached or let one or more LLMs decide when the conversation should end.
+Either use a maximum number of iterations and stop the chat when it is reached or let one or more LLMs decide when the conversation should end.
 Yacana provides both.
-It utilises the Task system that you already know and allows some Tasks to be worked on by the Agents.
+It utilizes the Task system that you already know and allows some Tasks to be worked on by the Agents.
 But be aware that using the Task system implies this mechanism had to be implemented differently than what you may have seen elsewhere.
 Even though the result is the same if done correctly...

 ### Stopping chat using 'maximum iterations'

 We'll be using a new class called [GroupSolve]() @todo url.
 It takes a list of Tasks (at least two) and an [EndChat]() object.
-1. The list of task will be the center of conversation for the LLM agents.
+1. The list of tasks will be the center of conversation for the LLM agents.
 The order in the list matters as the first task in the list will be the first to be evaluated and could be considered as the main task.
 2. The EndChat object will allow you to configure when/how the conversation stops.
 3. The GroupSolve class uses a `.solve()` method like the Task themselves.
-So dont forget about it.
+So don't forget about it.

 Let's look at an example:
 ```python